-Saffron is another spice produced in France, along with Tahitian vanilla (Tahiti is a French Overseas Territory), but Piment d’Espelette is the only one in France that has obtained its own “AOC.” (protected designation of origin).
+Saffron is another spice produced in France, along with Tahitian vanilla (Tahiti is a French Overseas Territory).
+However, Piment d’Espelette is the only one in France that has obtained its own “AOC.” (protected designation of origin).

 It was introduced into the Basque region of France later in the 16th century, mainly around the village of Espelette, south of the city of Bayonne.

-The Basques used it in place of black pepper, which was a rare and expensive commodity at the time.
+Basques used it in place of black pepper, which was a rare and expensive commodity at the time.

-Why the name “Piment d’Espelette?”:
+Why is it called “Piment d’Espelette?”:

 Espelette was the Basque town where people usually went to buy the spice, so in the 19th century, the name was associated with it.